andreareed1997/FHEalth-Score/README.md

 # FHEalth Score

-**Privacy-preserving health risk assessment using Fully Homomorphic Encryption.**

-Your health data is encrypted in-browser, computed on-chain using FHE, and only you can decrypt the results.
+FHEalth Score is a privacy-preserving health risk calculator powered by Fully Homomorphic Encryption.
+Your health data is encrypted in-browser, computed on-chain, and only you can decrypt the results—no server or blockchain ever sees your plaintext.

-## Why FHE?

-Health data is extremely sensitive.
-Traditional solutions require trusting a server with your plaintext data.
-With FHE:

-- **Zero plaintext exposure** — Data is encrypted before leaving your browser
-- **On-chain computation** — Risk scoring happens entirely on ciphertexts
-- **User-only decryption** — Only you can see your health assessment results

 ## Features